cncf/gitdm.archive/SYNC.md

 7. Consider `./ghusers_cached.sh` or `./ghusers.sh` (if you run this, then copy result json somewhere and get 0-committers from previous version to save GH API points).
 Sometimes you should just run `./ghusers.sh` without cache.
 8. Recommended: `ghusers_partially_cached.sh 2> errors.txt` will refetch repos metadata and commits since last fetched and get users data from `github_users.json` so you can save a lot of API points.
 You can prepend with `NCPUS=N` to override autodetecting number of CPU cores available.
 9. To copy source type from previous JSON version do `./copy_source.sh`
+10. Run `./company_names_mapping.sh` to fix typical company names spell errors, lower/upper case etc. Update `company-names-mapping` before running this (with a new typos/correlations data from the last 3 steps).
-10. To update (enhance) `github_users.json` with new affiliations `./enhance_json.sh`.
+11. To update (enhance) `github_users.json` with new affiliations `./enhance_json.sh`.
 If you run `ghusers` you may need to update `skip_github_logins.txt` with new broken GitHub logins found.
 This is optional if you already have an enhanced json.
 You can prepend with `NCPUS=N` to override autodetecting number of CPU cores available.
-11. To merge with previous JSON use: `./merge_jsons.sh`.
+12. To merge with previous JSON use: `./merge_jsons.sh`.
-12. To merge multiple GitHub logins data (for example propagate known affiliation to unknown or not found on the same GitHub login) run: `./merge_github_logins.sh`.
+13. To merge multiple GitHub logins data (for example propagate known affiliation to unknown or not found on the same GitHub login) run: `./merge_github_logins.sh`.
-13. Because this can find new affiliations you can now use `./import_from_github_users.sh` to import back from `github_users.json` and then `./lower_unique.sh cncf-config/email-map` and restart from step 4.
+14. Because this can find new affiliations you can now use `./import_from_github_users.sh` to import back from `github_users.json` and then `./lower_unique.sh cncf-config/email-map` and restart from step 4.
 This uses `company-names-mapping` file to import from GitHub `company` field.
-14. Run `./correlations.sh` and examine its output `correlations.txt` to try to normalize company names and remove common suffixes like Ltd., Corp. and downcase/upcase differences.
+15. Run `./correlations.sh` and examine its output `correlations.txt` to try to normalize company names and remove common suffixes like Ltd., Corp. and downcase/upcase differences.
-15. Run `./check_spell` for fuzziness/spell check errors finder (uses Levenshtein distance to find bugs).
+16. Run `./check_spell` for fuzziness/spell check errors finder (uses Levenshtein distance to find bugs).
-16. Run `./lookup_json.sh` and examine its output JSONs - those GitHub profiles have some useful data directly available - this will save you some manual research work.
+17. Run `./lookup_json.sh` and examine its output JSONs - those GitHub profiles have some useful data directly available - this will save you some manual research work.
-17. Run `./company_names_mapping.sh` to fix typical company names spell errors, lower/upper case etc. Update `company-names-mapping` before runnign this (with a new typos/correlations data from the last 3 steps).
 18. *ALWAYS* before any commit to GitHub run: `./handle_forbidden_data.sh` to remove any forbiden affiliations, please also see `FORBIDDEN_DATA.md`.
 19. You can use `./clear_affiliations_in_json.sh` to clear all affiliations on a generated `github_users.json`.
 20. To make json unique, call `./unique_json.rb github_users.json`.
 To sort JSON by commits, login, email use: `./sort_json.rb github_users.json`.